davidwoolf/website/static/anatomy-of-everyday-ui-text.md

 If you are updating text and want to keep the original value, use the <s>`<strike>`</s> `<s>` element.
 This can be great for things like article corrections.

-### Pre vs code

-Use the `<pre>` element for tightly controlled white space formatting.
-In contrast, use the `<code>` element for code samples.
-If you are showcasing multiple lines of code, use both elements, wrapping `<code>` inside of the `<pre>` element.
-In either case, characters used to create HTML elements will still need to be escaped using the relevant HTML entity value.

 ### Breaking lines

 Use the `<br />` element when you absolutely want to break the line.
 In contrast, use the `<wbr />` element as a suggested break line when necessary.
 MDN provides an example<sup>[x](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/wbr#examples)</sup> of the `<wbr />` tag for graceful URL formatting.